Professional Resume Writing Services Los Angeles (2x Certified)

 My Next Move is maintained by the National Center for O*NET Development under the sponsorship of the U.S. Department of Labor/Employment and Training Administration.

 When you identify a profession, you can assess the knowledge, skills, and abilities required for success in the role.
-These can often provide guidance for job positioning.
-The “Personality” and “Technology” sections also give insight into your personal positioning.
+These can often guide job positioning.
+The “Personality” and “Technology” sections also give insight into your positioning.

 The “On the Job, You Would” information includes common job functions.
 Look to see if these are areas where you excel — this can be a point of differentiation.